tokenrove/libtwiddle/README.md

 INSTALL
 =======

-libtwiddle uses cmake as its build manager.
+libtwiddle uses CMake as its build manager.

 Prerequisite libraries
 ----------------------